Aerijo/atom-pdf-view-plus/README.md

 # pdf-view-plus

 This package provides a PDF viewer for Atom.
-It is intended to completely replace [`pdf-view`](https://atom.io/packages/pdf-view).
+It is intended to replace [`pdf-view`](https://atom.io/packages/pdf-view).
+It is still a work in progress; some features, such as synctex and remembering view state have not been implemented yet.

 ## Installing

-To install, first install `npm` (or `yarn`), and then [apx](https://www.npmjs.com/package/@aerijo/apx) with the following command
+To install, first install `npm`, and then [apx](https://www.npmjs.com/package/@aerijo/apx) with the following command
 ```
 npm install -g @aerijo/apx
 ```
-You will also need to generate a GitHub auth token (no permissions required) and store it in the environment variable `GITHUB_AUTH_TOKEN`.
-Removing this requirement is a work in progress.

 then run
 ```
 apx install pdf-view-plus